StevenBlack/hosts/readme_template.md

 ## How do I incorporate my own hosts?

 If you have custom host records, place them in file `myhosts`.
-The contents of this file are prepended to the amalgamated hosts file during the update process.
+The contents of this file are prepended to the unified hosts file during the update process.

 ## What is a hosts file?